Gerald Brom

-Gerald Brom (born March 9, 1965), known professionally as Brom, is an American gothic fantasy artist and illustrator, known for his work in role-playing games, novels, and comics.
+Gerald Brom (born March 9, 1965), known professionally as Brom, is an American gothic fantasy artist, illustrator, and author known for his work in role-playing games, novels, and comics.

 Early life

 Brom was born March 9, 1965, in Albany, Georgia.
 As the son of a U.S. Army pilot he spent much of his early years on the move, living in other countries such as Japan and Germany (he graduated from Frankfurt American High School), and in U.S. states including Alabama and Hawaii.
 Brought up as a military dependent he was known by his last name only, and now signs his name as simply Brom: "I get that asked more than just about any other question.
 It's my real name, my last name.
 I got called Brom all the time as a kid, and it just stuck."

 Brom has been drawing and painting since childhood, although he had never taken any formal art classes.
 "I wouldn't exactly call myself self-taught, because I've always looked at the work of other artists and emulated what I liked about it.
 So you can say they taught me."
 Brom cites the work of Frank Frazetta, N.C.
 Wyeth, and Norman Rockwell as influences on his style: "Okay...
 Rockwell isn't the kind of inspiration most people expect from me, but he just painted things so well.
 To me it's not so much the genre but the way it's done, and you have to admire his technique."